Spring Forward, Safely: Safe Driving Tips for Daylight Saving

 No matter what time of year it is, an Onlia survey of drivers found that 76% of respondents want to be better driving in the dark, but noted it was hard to spot pedestrians.
 Combined with the drowsiness and fatigue of a time change, this disadvantage can be lethal.
 A bit of preparedness can set you up for a darker commute, giving you better skills behind the wheel.

 Science of springing forward

 As the clocks change overnight between Saturday and Sunday, some scientists think people stay up later Sunday night, making the early Monday morning shock even worse.
-Other researchers point to the impact that Daylight Savings Time has on your circadian rhythm, a type of body clock that correlates to daylight hours.
+Other researchers point to the impact that DST has on your circadian rhythm, a type of body clock that correlates to daylight hours.
 The abrupt loss of an hour disrupts your body, leaving it confused and tired.
 Some people can muscle through, while others feel more profound impacts on their cognitive function.

 Subscribe & get more from Onlia

 With Daylight Saving Time is around the corner, there are a few things you can do to prepare for the Monday morning commute.
 Expect tiredness as your body tries to get used to the changing clocks.
 Researchers suggest going to bed 15 minutes earlier each night for the week before DST.
 Failing that, prioritize a good night's sleep the Sunday before, a possible antidote to the confusion of Daylight Saving Time.
 Following a proper bedtime routine, ditching tech before bed, and sleeping in a cool, dark room will give you quality downtime.